chiraggude/stage/README.md

 * Select "Menu 3" as Footer Menu
 * Save Menu

+Now your website should look like this [screenshot](https://db.tt/3BKijoSh)

 #### Widgets
 In WordPress Admin backend, go to Appearance >  Widgets
 * Drag one or more widgets into the "Main Sidebar" and "Left Sidebar"
 * Drag one or more widget in to the following Widget Areas: Footer Column 1, 2, 3 and 4

+Now your website should look like this [screenshot](https://db.tt/HDtLZ6Yd)

 ---

 **NOTE**: I have peronally noticed a bug in WP 3.8.1 where widgets don't expand in the admin area.
 This bug was present in Chrome, Firefox  & IE. A quick fix was to click on the "screen options" at the top of the Widgets page in the admin area and select "Enable accessibility mode"

+---

 ### Theme File Structure
 COMING SOON